harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 ![](./static/runtime-inputs-11.png)

-Note:- Use of comma is supported in allowed values and default value.
-The string with comma needs to be wrapped within `\'   \'`
+### Using commas in allowed and default values in runtime inputs

-For Eg: `<+input>.default(\'london,uk\').allowedValues(\'bengaluru,india\',\'newyork,usa\',\'london,uk\')`
+Use of comma is supported in allowed values and default value.
+The string with comma needs to be wrapped within `\'   \'` For Eg: `<+input>.default(\'london,uk\').allowedValues(\'bengaluru,india\',\'newyork,usa\',\'london,uk\')`

 ### Using Runtime Inputs During Execution